vega/altair/doc/faq.rst

 the data as a pandas DataFrame, this data is converted to JSON and included in its entirety in the plot spec.

-For example, here is a simple chart made from a dataframe with three columns:
+For example, here is a simple chart made from a dataframe with three rows of data:

 .. testcode::